 Behaviour

-- Be friendly and polite.
+• Be friendly and polite.

-- Use acceptable and appropriate language.
+• Use appropriate and respectful language.

-- Look after personal and school property.
+• Take care of personal belongings and school property.

-- Listen and value everyone’s contribution.
+• Listen carefully and value everyone’s contributions.

 Rewards